 Fact is, just like humans; mountain gorillas tend to take shelter during rainy seasons which makes it hard for them to be spotted easily.
-During such seasons, Gorilla Trekking permits can go for as less as $450 which makes it a bit cheaper for gorilla safaris in Uganda.
+During such seasons, Gorilla Trekking permits can go for as less as $600 which makes it a bit cheaper for gorilla safaris in Uganda.

 During these months, mountain gorillas are visible in huge number which is way advantageous to you.
 This gives you a chance to see them in plenty and variety.
-Besides, Gorilla Trekking is also hard during rainy seasons because the forests tend to be wet, making it hard to have smooth movements.
+Besides, Gorilla trekking is also hard during rainy seasons because the forests tend to be wet, making it hard to have smooth movements.
 In some cases, non 4WD cars can find it hard moving on the muddy roads in the national parks which might as well cause delay in some cases.